 A methodological rather than substantive point can be added at this juncture.
 The empirical analyses presented in the Trivandrum Seminar add to the implementation of the MDGs in another way.
 They provide some benchmarks for later evaluations of the progress of MDG implementation.
-These benchmarks are not just in terms of overall targets, although they may suggest ways in which these might be refined so as to be more realistic in some contexts (eg what is a realistic goal for the reduction of infant mortality in the Gambia, as against what is feasible in countries which already have very low levels), but are also interms of the diversity of the problems faced in implementing the MDGs.
+These benchmarks are not just in terms of overall targets, although they may suggest ways in which these might be refined so as to be more realistic in some contexts, but are also in terms of the diversity of the problems faced in implementing the MDGs.
 A corollary to this is that the MDGs are essentially scale-neutral, yet, as will be shown below, the factors of the triptych operate at diverse scales.

-C. Towards Analysis of the Triptych
+3. Towards Analysis of the Triptych